Substra/substra-documentation/docs/source/operations/walkthrough/40-connect-organizations.rst

       kubectl exec -it $(kubectl get pod -l "app.kubernetes.io/name=substra-backend-server" -o name) -- /bin/bash

-   This will open a shell on the backend server pod.
+   This opens a shell on the backend server pod.

 #.
 List all organizations defined in the outgoing list and their status: